 Using a mediation platform, you can create a line item and place it at the bottom of your waterfall, so that if there’s no fill, you'll serve your own ads.
 It’s a pretty quick and simple solution, and most platforms even offer this option for free or at a very low cost.

 However, this solution isn’t optimized for maximum revenue, as you essentially are only running cross promotion campaigns on remnant traffic with no advanced delivery logic.

 Utilizing an ad network

-ironSource's cross-promotion platform
+ironSource's cross-promotion bidder

-ironSource's cross promotion solution that was designed to solve one of the biggest challenges they face while growing their game: ensuring that they have the highest-valued players possible.
+ironSource's cross promotion solution was designed to solve one of the biggest challenges you face while growing your game: ensuring that you have the highest-valued players possible.